shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 1. Next to the first record, select the **>** to expand the information for the row.

-1. Next to the first record, select the **>** to expand the information for the row.

     ![Picture 1](./media/SC-200-img-7.png)

 ### Task 3: Run Basic KQL Statements